 In Tanzania, traditional food is quite different across various regions as the country has over 100 distinct tribes, whose diets are influenced by their geography – tribes near lakes eat a lot of fresh fish while those in the highlands feature beef in their diets.
 Food in Tanzania varies across regions, but there are some stand-out staples that form the backbone of the country’s cuisine.

 In Tanzania, food and drink, and the consumption of them, is considered to be a very social activity but it is generally seen as unacceptable to eat while walking down the street or in a vehicle.
 Rather, it’s expected that you sit down and eat, even if it’s at an outdoor spot.
-This is especially relevant in Dar es Salaam and Zanzibar during the fasting period of Ramadan (usually between May and June).
+This is especially relevant in Dar es Salaam and Zanzibar during the fasting period of Ramadan (the timing differs each year).

 Traditional Tanzanian meal – Tilapia stew and ugali